This is a “bitter” fact that most parents will relate to – if you’re wondering if a baby can sleep somewhere, the answer is probably no.

 As a rule of thumb, the slats on a wooden playpen should be no more than 2.3 inches apart.

 Using one of those accordion-style fences for your baby is probably one of the riskiest things you can do.
 I’ve seen these used in DIY circular playpens (if you can call them that).
 Both the side and the top opening are a massive risk.

-As long as you follow the safety guidelines, you can put your baby to sleep in a pack and play and treat it much like you would any ole crib.
+As long as you follow the safety guidelines, you can put your baby to nap or sleep in a pack and play and treat it much like you would any ole crib.